“We make war”

 Armator: 90 points

 The Armator is weird.
-Being a duardin, he is very slow (a move of 3!
-Natural sprinters indeed…), and his attack is the same as the melee attack of the Drillmaster, with one less point in critical damage.
-He has 12 Wounds, which is 2 more than a standard Legionary and 3 less than the other specialists in the warband.
+Being a duardin, he is very slow (a move of 3″!
+Natural sprinters indeed…), and his attack is the same as the melee attack of the Drillmaster.
+He has 15 Wounds, which is a bit more than a standard Legionary but a bit less than the other specialists in the warband.

 …And that’s it.
 He doesn’t have access to any special abilities, and he doesn’t really synergize with any of the other fighters.